 Canal Boats (Khlong Boats)

 Bangkok also has a limited network of canal boats that locals use to bypass traffic.
-These can be very fast, but they are less intuitive for first-time visitors and require some confidence, especially during busy hours.
+These can be very fast, but are less intuitive for first-time visitors and require some confidence, especially during busy hours.

 For most travellers, canal boats are best used once you are familiar with the city, or when following a specific route recommendation.